carsales/pyheif/README.md

 ### The UndecodedHeifFile object

-This is a HEIF image that has not been decoded. calling the `UndecodedHeifFile.load()` method will load the data and the object will become a `HeifFile`
+This is a HEIF image that has not been decoded.
+Calling the `UndecodedHeifFile.load()` method will load the data and the object will become a `HeifFile`

 ### The HeifContainer object

 The `HeifContainer` has the following properties:

 * `primary_image` - the `HeifTopLevelImage` object of the primary image in the file.
 * `top_level_images` - a list of all `HeifTopLevelImage` objects in the file.

 ### The HeifTopLevelImage object

 The `HeifTopLevelImage` has the following properties: